Fish ball: Germany

 German fish balls, known locally as fischklößchen, rely heavily on herbs and herb sauces.

 Gefilte fish, typical of Ashkenazi Jewish cuisine, has origins in 14th century non-Jewish Germanic cookery.
 Originally a stuffed fish dish, it suited the dietary cultural needs for Jewish celebrations, being an acceptable form of meat as well as already deboned which adheres to the restriction on picking through bones on the Sabbath.
 Jewish communities have their own versions based on local ingredients, such as the addition of sugar in Poland, black pepper in Lithuania, and cooking it in a tomato sauce in Libya.

 England

 A classic English variant (as well as in the US) uses cooked mashed potato and egg as a binder, and is pan fried.
 Cod is a popular fish for this style.
 "The Lone Fish-ball" was published in 1855 by George Martin Lane referencing this type of fish ball popular in New England.

 Italy

-Italian fish balls, known locally as polpette di pesce, are fried with parmesan and breadcrumbs, and they are usually served with a tomato sauce.
+Italian fish balls, known locally as polpette di pesce, are fried with Parmesan cheese and breadcrumbs, and usually served with a tomato sauce.
 They can be found both as rounded balls and as patties.

+West Africa

+Fish balls are known as boulettes de poisson in Francophone African countries, and are commonly eaten in a tomato-based stew known as 'tchou' or 'chu' a Senegalese dish mainly known in Mauritania, Mali and The Gambia.
+Huntu is a fish ball dish from Sierra Leone that incorporates ginger.